 There are some factors to consider when looking for monitors for your setup.
-Those with wide viewing angles keep the image consistent from the sides, which is useful if you aren't viewing the screen from directly in front.
+Those with wide viewing angles keep the image consistent from the sides, which is useful if you aren't viewing the screen directly in front.
 Having versatile ergonomics also helps you adjust the two displays to your ideal position.

-If you find the 24-inch screen of the Dell P2423D too small, and you prefer looking for a 27-inch monitor like the Dell U2723QE, there are some good options in the budget category.
-If that's what you're interested in, consider the ASUS ProArt Display PA278CV.
-It has a lower 1440p resolution than the U2723QE, meaning the text isn't as sharp, but that's the sacrifice you need to make for something cheaper.
-It also has a much smaller USB hub and fewer features as it lacks a KVM switch, but it still supports daisy chaining to quickly connect a second monitor.
+If you find the 24-inch screen of the Dell P2423D too small and prefer looking for a 27-inch monitor like the Dell S2721QS, there are some good budget options.
+If that's what you're interested in, consider the Dell G2724D.
+It has a lower 1440p resolution than the S2721QS, meaning the text isn't as sharp, but that's the sacrifice you need to make for something cheaper.
+However, it still works well in bright environments, as it has good reflection handling and overcomes glare.

 If you're looking for the best secondary monitor for cheap, check out the Dell P2425H.
 It's an entry-level monitor with a 24-inch screen like the Dell P2423D, but it has a lower 1080p resolution, so the text isn't as sharp.
-It doesn't have a video output like the ASUS ProArt Display PA278CV, either, so it doesn't support daisy chaining, but this is what you have to expect for a low-cost monitor.
+That said, it has better connectivity than most other cheap monitors because it features a USB hub with three USB-A ports and a USB-C port.

-That said, it's better for productivity than most other cheap monitors because it features a USB hub with three USB-A ports and a USB-C port.
-Although the USB-C port doesn't support DisplayPort Alt Mode so you can't display a video signal from a laptop, you can still use it for data transfer or charging your devices.
-The monitor also comes with an extremely ergonomic stand, which is ideal for adjusting it in a dual or even triple monitor setup.
+Although the USB-C port doesn't support DisplayPort Alt Mode, so you can't display a video signal from a laptop, you can still use it for data transfer or charging your devices.
+The monitor also has an extremely ergonomic stand, ideal for adjusting it in a dual or triple monitor setup.

 Sep 20, 2024: We replaced the Dell G2724D with the Dell P2425H, which has more office-oriented features.
 We also replaced the Dell U3223QE and the Dell S2721QS with the ASUS VG246H and the Dell S2722QC in the Notable Mentions to better match the scope of the recommendation.